DH11: AI and Human Values

 Collaborative Goals

 This Working Group aims to foster long-term interdisciplinary research collaboration on the philosophical, social, and normative aspects of artificial intelligence (AI).
-Topics include fairness in AI decision-making, language models, and normative foundations of data science research.
-In Fall 2024 and Spring 2025 we will organize two public lectures.
-In Spring 2025, we will organize one manuscript workshop.
+Topics include the epistemology of synthetic data, the evaluation of language models, and fairness in data-driven decision making.
+The locations of our activities rotate over time: In Fall 2025 and Spring 2026 we will organize two public lectures, at Cornell and Syracuse University respectively.
+In Spring 2026, we will organize one manuscript workshop at the University of Rochester.

 Group Organizers